TVictor/dir-scan-api/README.md

 If you mounted the host file system you should be able to see your own systems files listed: **http://localhost:8080/home/hostroot/**

 Because the API is hypermedia linked, you would browse file and folders as you would the directory structure in a linux terminal.

+## Setup behind reverse proxy or hosted url entry:
+To change the hypermedia uri entries for _self and _parent you will need to pass in an environment variable into the container on startup:

+**docker run --name dir-scan-api -e hosted_url=mydomain.co.za -p 8080:8080 -t tvictor/dir-scan-api**

+Links will then contain: http://mydomain.co.za:8080/